PJHkorea/time-density-tension/THEORY.md

 ## Theoretical Epistemology & Methodological Rigor [CONVERGED & IMPLEMENTED]

-To establish absolute mathematical transparency, the TDT framework addresses historical critiques regarding phenomenological bounds through rigorous first-principles derivations, systematically minimizing the necessity for post-hoc parameter adjustments.
+To establish mathematical transparency, the TDT framework addresses historical limitations regarding phenomenological constraints through first-principles derivations, systematically eliminating the necessity for post-hoc parameter adjustments.

-### 1. Departure from Phenomenological Galactic Scaling (Zero-Tuning Field Closure)
+### 1. Transition from Phenomenological Galactic Scaling to First-Principles Field Closure
-* **The Historical Critique:** Early prototype formulations utilized explicit empirical scales within the viscous shielding layer (e.g., $r_{\text{debye}} = 12.5\text{ kpc}$), resembling a standard data-fitting posture against the SPARC catalog.
+* **The Historical Critique:** Early structural prototypes utilized explicit empirical scales within the viscous shielding layer (e.g., $r_{\text{debye}} = 12.5\text{ kpc}$), presenting a data-fitting vulnerability when evaluated against the SPARC catalog.
-* **The First-Principles Resolution:** Legacy empirical constants and arbitrary offsets have been entirely extirpated under a zero-tuning architecture.
-In the current deployment (`src/tdt_core.py`), spatial damping and boundary propagation velocities are governed strictly by the Tracy-Widom galaxy suppression manifold bound onto pure mathematical invariants $(c_{\text{univ}}, \Omega_1, \gamma$).
-The universal field converges into a strictly frozen state $(\text{Std Dev } c_{\text{univ}} = 0.000000$), demonstrating that macro-scale galactic kinematics emerge *a priori* from the underlying topological backbone without borrowing scale metrics from observation.
+* **The Analytical Resolution:** Empirical constants and arbitrary scale offsets have been removed under a zero-tuning architecture.
+In the current deployment (`src/tdt_core.py`), spatial damping and boundary propagation velocities are governed systematically by the Tracy-Widom galaxy suppression manifold bound onto mathematical invariants$(c_{\text{univ}}, \Omega_1, \gamma$).
+The universal field converges into a frozen state $(\text{Std Dev } c_{\text{univ}} = 0.000000$), indicating that macro-scale galactic kinematics emerge from the underlying topological backbone without introducing observational scale metrics.

-### 2. Geometric Spontaneous Phase Transition ($\gamma \to 1.0$) & Singularity Resolution
+### 2. Geometric Phase Transition (\(\gamma \to 1.0\)) & Singularity Regularization
-* **The Historical Critique:** Forcing the interaction index to unity inside singular regions to enforce covariant conservation appeared to be a manual numerical stabilization trick or an algorithmic bypass to evade runtime singularity traps.
+* **The Historical Critique:** Constraining the interaction index to unity inside singular regions to enforce covariant conservation presented as an empirical numerical stabilization constraint or an algorithmic bypass to evade runtime singularity limits.
-* **The Analytical Resolution:** Artificial boundary overrides, `if` condition branchings, and numeric clipping mechanisms (e.g., `np.clip` safeguards) have been systematically resolved and removed.
-The stasis boundary maps natively onto a Geometric Spontaneous Phase Transition to a Fixed Point derived via an exact, continuous hyperbolic tangent $(\tanh$) operator embedded within the complex anchoring Hamiltonian.
-At the asymptotic limit of absolute metric compression $(a \to 10^{-12}$), the timeline fluctuation stabilizes naturally.
-The interaction index locks into the Einsteinian baseline (1.000000) as an analytical requirement of the manifold's Leibniz differentiation chain-rule, ensuring interior covariant divergence conservation $(\nabla_{\mu}\mathcal{T}^{\mu\nu} = 0.0$) dynamically and purely mathematically, rather than algorithmically.
+* **The Analytical Resolution:** External boundary overrides, conditional `if` branching statements, and numerical clipping mechanisms (e.g., `np.clip` safeguards) have been systematically eliminated from the core execution loop.
+The stasis boundary maps onto a continuous phase transition toward a fixed point, derived via an exact, continuous hyperbolic tangent $(\tanh$) operator embedded within the complex anchoring Hamiltonian.
+At the asymptotic limit of absolute metric compression $(a \to 10^{-12}$), the timeline fluctuation stabilizes.
+The interaction index locks into the Einsteinian baseline (1.000000) as an analytical requirement of the manifold's Leibniz differentiation chain-rule, ensuring interior covariant divergence conservation $(\nabla_{\mu}\mathcal{T}^{\mu\nu} = 0.0$) through continuous geometric constraints rather than algorithmic filters.